alexvanven/MeasuringMeaningClass/Week-1.2.md

 <img src="Images/Figure%202.1%20Borgatti.png" alt="Directed network" style="width:50.0%" />

 Next session, we will start with analysing these network structures.
-First, we want to practice with how to work with relational data in R.
+First, we want to practice working with relational data in R.

 Data structures and basic operations in R
 -----------------------------------------